MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 Let's take a look at this code.

-- First, you define the necessary namespaces from the Q# libraries for the functions and operations needed.
+- First, you `open` the necessary namespaces from the Q# libraries for the functions and operations needed.
-- `EntryPoint` tells the Q# compiler to begin executing the program here.
+- `@EntryPoint()` tells the Q# compiler to begin executing the program here.
 - You define the `SampleQuantumRandomNumberGenerator` operation, which takes no input and produces a value of type [`Result`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types).
-The `Result` type represents the result of a measurement and can have two possible values: `Zero` and `One`.
+The `Result` type represents the result of a measurement and can have two possible values: *Zero* or *One*.
 - [Qubits](xref:microsoft.quantum.glossary-qdk#qubit) are allocated through the `use` keyword.
 - The [`H`](xref:Microsoft.Quantum.Intrinsic.H) ([Hadamard](xref:microsoft.quantum.glossary-qdk#hadamard)) operation places the qubit in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
-- The [`M`](xref:Microsoft.Quantum.Intrinsic.M) is an operation measures the qubit and returns the measured value ( `Zero` or `One`).
+- The [`M`](xref:Microsoft.Quantum.Intrinsic.M) is an operation measures the qubit and returns the measured value ( *Zero* or *One*).

 As discussed in the [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
 When measured, a qubit can only be either 0 or 1.
 However, before measurement, the state of the qubit represents the *probability* of reading either a 0 or a 1 with a measurement.
 This probabilistic state is known as superposition, and you can use this probability to generate random numbers.

 The user-defined `SampleQuantumRandomNumberGenerator` operation introduces the [`Qubit`](xref:microsoft.quantum.qsharp.quantumdatatypes#qubits) datatype, which is native to Q#.
 You can only allocate a `Qubit` with a `use` statement.
-When it gets allocated, a qubit is always in the `Zero` state.
+When it gets allocated, a qubit is always in the Zero state.

-By putting the `Qubit` in superposition with the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation and measuring it with the [`M`](xref:Microsoft.Quantum.Intrinsic.M) operation, the result will be a different value each time the code is invoked.
+By putting the qubit in superposition with the [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation and measuring it with the [`M`](xref:Microsoft.Quantum.Intrinsic.M) operation, the result will be a different value each time the code is invoked.

 ### Visualizing the code with the Bloch sphere